Clemapfel/Mousetrap.jl/README.md

 ## Planned Features

-Inn order of priority, highest first:
+In order of priority, highest first:

 + Simplify installation process to `] add mousetrap`
 + Implement widget that can act as a [Makie.jl](https://github.com/MakieOrg/Makie.jl) render target